 Bokaro is a perfect tourist destination that has it all.
 From a rich and leisurely metropolitan lifestyle to a pinch of natural beauty spread around, Bokaro has a lot to offer to the discerning travellers.
-Also referred to as the ‘Steel City of India,’ it is known for its diverse attractions suited to all genres of visitors, like temples, national parks, steel and coal industries, and much more.
-It is one of the most popular and important cities of the state.
-The urban culture and the natural essence in the ambiance of the city make it special and highly beautiful.
-The steel industries are a highlight of the place.
-It is surrounded by all big cities which makes it easily accessible and a significant part of Jharkhand.
+Also referred to as the ‘Steel City of India,’ it is known for its diverse attractions suited to all genres of visitors, like temples, national parks, a trip to steel and coal industries, and much more.
+It is one of the most popular and important cities of Jharkhand.
+The urban culture and the natural essence of the city make it special and versatile.

-Flowing in the southern part of the city, this dam was constructed on it in the 1950s and with time has become one of the best tourist spots in Bokaro.
+Flowing in the southern part of the city, this dam was constructed in the 1950s and with time has become one of the best tourist spots in Bokaro.
 It is built on Garga River which is a tributary of River Damodar.
 It is also one of the first artificially constructed river valley projects in the country.

 The city park comprises many artificial lakes and all of this makes it a good option for boating.